GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ```

 ### Auto-regressive and moving average models for predicting time series
-In order to predict the time series just based on its observed dynamics, an auto-regressive inegrated moving average model (ARIMA) can be used.
-ARIMA is not a diagnostic model for the identification e.g. of seasonal components etc. On the contrary, it requires a stationary time series which we alread know is not the case for the monthly mean air temperature values between July 1st 2006 and December 31st 2015.
+In order to predict the time series just based on its observed dynamics, an auto-regressive integrated moving average model (ARIMA) can be used.
+ARIMA is not a diagnostic model for the identification of seasonal or other periodic components.
+On the contrary, it requires a stationary time series, which is a prerequisite we already know is not true for the monthly mean air temperature values between July 1st 2006 and December 31st 2015.

 ```r
 acf(tam$Ta)